bg

 TCP connection settings

-Figure 1: Connection settings
+Figure 1: TCP connection settings

 Configuring the polling via MODBUS